andresebr/kumodd/README.md

 Both the options list (-l) and download (-d) will create a CSV file equivalent to the table above.

-To download all of the files listed in a previously generated CSV file, use -csv:
+Download all of the files listed in a previously generated CSV file:

     kumodd.py -csv ./filelist-username.csv